shivanshkc/contester/README.md

-# Consensus Simulator
+# Contester

-A program that tests any cosensus algorithm implementation by running it in simulated network partitions and faults.
+A program that tests any consensus algorithm implementation by running it in simulated network partitions and faults.